ertekin-research-group/DFT_And_Basics/README.md

 What are reasonable parameters of ENCUT and KPOINTS to get converged total energies in silicon?

-## Week 3: DFT & Prediction of silicon lattice constant, bulk modulus, and band gap.
+## Week 3: DFT & Prediction of silicon lattice constant, bulk modulus.

+## Week 4: DFT & Prediction of silicon band gap

-## Week 4: Supercells and scaling tests.
+## Week 5: Supercells and scaling tests.

 Tasks: Get pymatgen working, and use it to generate a 2x2x2, 3x3x3, and 4x4x4 silicon supercell.